A Times op-ed called the move a 'toxic political mix... driven more by ideology than logic' and called for the policy to be scrapped.

 We’ve reported on the cut to nursing and midwifery bursaries several times in the last month, but it’s encouraging to see the issue reaching the pages of a newspaper with an ear so close to the Conservative party.

 Could this be another sign of the tide turning against austerity?
-We sincerely hope so.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+We sincerely hope so.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.